iKozlinskyi/Real-Estate-Booking-App/README.md

 **App is available on https://real-estate-booking-app.herokuapp.com/**

+Please, allow up to 2 minutes for application start.
+Due to Heroku policy, app goes to sleep after 30 minutes without any activity.
+Since app is started, pages should be loaded in normal time.

 #### Brief description

 This is a full-stack app, which serves as a booking platform for real estate.